strapdata/elassandra/README.md

 * Elasticsearch and Kibana are trademarks of Elasticsearch BV, registered in the U.S. and in other countries.
 * Apache Cassandra, Apache Lucene, Apache, Lucene and Cassandra are trademarks of the Apache Software Foundation.
+* Elassandra is a trademark of Strapdata SAS.